12 page speed optimization tips (to CRUSH your load time)

 But there are also free plugins such as W3 Total cache.

-You’ve also got plenty of choice on Shopify.
-For example HyperSpeed is a good all-round page speed app.
+You’ve also got plenty of choices on Shopify.
+For example, HyperSpeed is a good all-round page speed app.

 Search for reviews of caching (and page speed) plugins for your chosen CMS.